 Senior Adviser – China Centre

-Lecturer – Business Research Institute
+Senior Advisor – Business Research Institute

-Lucy Liang is the Senior Adviser of China Centre at University of Chester and a Lecturer at BRI.
+Lucy Liang is the Senior Adviser of China Centre at University of Chester and a Lecturer and Senior Advisor at BRI.
 Lucy joined the BRI in 2018 when she moved from New Zealand to UK.
 Her academic role involves in the three academic discipline areas: Innovation, Entrepreneurship & Career Development.
 Lucy is the Project Manager of Summer School Programme and the Mentor for visiting students from China.
 Lucy is a Board Member/Trustee for Citizens Advice Wirral.
 Lucy is a Business Mentor at SPORTED, a non for profit organization to support sports organisations throughout UK.
 Lucy has worked as a Business Mentor for Penycae Football Club/Community Hub and Sunderland Community Action Group.

 BA, MBA, VL